HangingBallsack/Notes/INF226_notes.md

 ## Data breach
 In the case of a personal data breach, the controller shall (...)
 - not later than 72 hours after having become aware of it (...)
-- notiy the personal data breach to the supervisory authority
+- notify the personal data breach to the supervisory authority

 ## Tracking
 - Cookies and web-storage
-- HTML5 canvas finger printign
+- HTML5 canvas finger printing
-- "
-- Like"- buttons (even without pressing it)
+- "Like"-buttons (even without pressing it)
 - Web-beacons
 - Analytics software
 - Advertisement